m2lines/gz21_ocean_momentum/README.md

 ### Jupyter Notebooks
 The [examples/jupyter-notebooks](examples/jupyter-notebooks/) folder stores notebooks developed during early project development, some of which were used to generate figures used in the 2021 paper.
-See the readme in the folder for details.
+See the readme in the above folder for details.

 ### Dev Branch